-During our fiscal quarter ended March 31, 2024 June 30, 2024, no director or "officer" (as defined in Rule 16a-1(f) under the Exchange Act) of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.
+During our fiscal quarter ended June 30, 2024 September 30, 2024, no director or "officer" certain of our directors and officers (as defined in Rule 16a-1(f) under the Exchange Act) entered into contracts, instructions or written plans for the purchase or sale of our securities that are intended to satisfy the Company adopted or terminated conditions specified in Rule 10b5-1(c) under the Exchange Act for an affirmative defense against liability for trading in securities on the basis of material nonpublic information.
+We refer to these contracts, instructions, and written plans as "Rule 10b5-1 trading plans" and each one as a "Rule 10b5-1 trading arrangement" or "non-Rule plan."
+We describe the material terms of these Rule 10b5-1 trading arrangement, as each term plans in the table below.